markosirec/ad-explorer/README.md

  - CI has been my framework of choice for the last 4 years, therefore development time was small and I got the code deployed pretty fast.

  - CI is fairly lightweight and is among the fastest PHP frameworks around.
-Not THE fastest, but usually in the top 5 according to some blog posts by guys who know more about this than I do.
+Not THE fastest, but usually in the top 5 according to some blog posts.

  - It has been around since 2006 and has strong community support.
 This framework has been plenty battle tested and survived.

  - It also features a bunch of libraries which make your life a lot easier (the testing class for example).

- - The MVC design pattern I find to be meaningful and intuitive, the code is clean and organized.
+ - I find the MVC design pattern to be meaningful and intuitive, the code is clean and organized.

 If this was a real life application with high traffic and longer development time, would I choose something else?
 Perhaps!
 I have not delved into nodeJS yet but I hear good things, especially for creating high volume apps which rely a lot of JavaScript on the client side.
 This would be an attractive option but I would need to give it more thought and study time.